Mavie Bardanzellu: Biography

-In 1969, she had a role in Beatrice Cenci by Lucio Fulci, and played one of the main characters in La battaglia del Sinai, an Italian-Israeli film set during the Six-day war and directed by Maurizio Lucidi.
+In 1969, she had a role in Beatrice Cenci by Lucio Fulci, and played one of the main characters in The Battle of Sinai, an Italian-Israeli film set during the Six-day war and directed by Maurizio Lucidi.
 That same year she got a lead role in Pelle di Bandito (by Piero Livi), which ran at the Venice International Film Festival.

 In 1972, she worked in the film Abuso di potere (by Camillo Bazzoni).

 Death

 Bardanzellu died on 5 February 2022, at the age of 83.